patrickschu/rhetoric/README.md

 #### Who is Arisbotle?

-Arisbotle is a speech bot that creates and tweets sentences [here](https://twitter.com/Arisb0tle).
+Arisbotle is a speech bot that creates and [tweets](https://twitter.com/Arisb0tle) sentences.
 He learns from a corpus of classical writings and uses a trigram language model to create new sentences of his own.
 He is part of a research project at the [Digital Writing and Research Lab](http://www.dwrl.utexas.edu/) at [UT Austin](https://twitter.com/TexasSports).
 You can read more about this project [here](http://www.dwrl.utexas.edu/2016/04/19/reviving-the-archive-aristotle-re-animated/).

 #### Running the Arisbotle script